MichiganUnixUserGroup/MUG-14-5-2024-Advent-of-Code/README.md

 ## What's in this repo

+* A bash pipe solution by John Gruber.
+He addresses part two of the problem.
 * A javascript solution by Justin Triplett.
 * A perl solution by Jim McQuillan.
 He addresses both parts of the problem.
 * A python solution by Wolf.
 He addresses both parts of the problem.